 Armstrong said there are some indications that a lifeline to the mining industry is in the works.

 To date, COVID-19 has led to the following major cutbacks:

-Sabina Gold and Silver Corp., the advanced silver mine development in western Nunavut, has closed operations and put its exploration program on hold.
+Sabina Gold and Silver Corp., the advanced gold mine development in western Nunavut, has closed operations and put its exploration program on hold.